zllstyle/universeConstant/README.md

 Xianxia world
 Comic world
 ...
+#The rules let us think for ourselves, and how much can we think of.
+Let the world think about it.
+Let us
+Implement these ideas.

 #It's just a class library.
 I wrote it for fun.
 Do not spray if you do not like it.
 Thank you very much!!！